EP10: Design

-The mechanical design (body, bogies.) of the prototype locomotive was by VELNII and NEVZ, and based on the VL65 locomotive type, the electrical part (semiconductor converters, control system, transformer.) was based on designs owned by Adtranz, including the 460 series and DB Class 145.
+The body and bogies of the prototype locomotives were designed by VELNII and NEVZ, who based it on the VL65 locomotive.
+Meanwhile, the electrical components (semiconductor converters, control system, transformer, etc) was based on designs by Adtranz, including the Swiss 460 series and the DB Class 145 and 146 in Germany.
 The locomotives operate from both 3 kV DC and 25 kV 50 Hz AC using asynchronous motors for traction.
 Main design features included frame supported traction motors, supply conversion using a four-quadrant rectifier, with intermediate DC link to a GTO based inverter, and microprocessor based control and diagnostic equipment.